 I recently wrote an article for IoT for All that followed a similar line of thought regarding the role of IoT sensors in reducing food waste.
 I cited a study by the National Resource Defense Council that says we waste 40 percent of our food and that grocery stores waste about 12 percent of fresh fruits and 10 percent of fresh vegetables.

-IoT sensors can make the supply chain more efficient because they help identify, as noted above, “exactly where the problems arise” in the supply chain because the data collected by IoT sensors helps provide those answers and insights.
+IoT sensors and other post-harvest technologies can make the supply chain more efficient because they help identify, as noted above, “exactly where the problems arise” in the supply chain because the data collected by IoT sensors helps provide those answers and insights.

 In the IoT for All article, I wrote: